ansys/pyacp/doc/source/user_guide/compatibility.rst

 .. important::

-  For the 2024R2, 2025R1, and 2025R2 release, we strongly recommend using the Service Pack versions 2024R2 SP5, 2025R1 SP4, and 2025R2 SP3 or newer, respectively.
+  For the 2024R2, 2025R1, and 2025R2 release, it is strongly recommended to use the Service Pack versions 2024R2 SP5, 2025R1 SP4, and 2025R2 SP3 or newer, respectively.

   Older versions of each release support only the INSECURE transport mode, which is not recommended for production use.